apache/incubator-retired-edgent-samples/README.md

 Alternatively, you can download the Edgent SDK sources and build them, populating your local maven repository.
 The samples will then use those Edgent SDK jars.
-Adjust the `edgent.version` property in the top level samples `pom.xml` accordingly.
+See the note below about building against a different Edgent runtime version.
 See [downloads](https://edgent.apache.org/docs/downloads)
 for downloading the Edgent SDK sources.